xnuinside/gino-admin/docs/source/quick_start.rst

 --------------------------------------------------------------------------------

 You can use Gino Admin as stand alone web app.
-Does not matter what Framework used for your main App and that Gino Ext used to init Gino().
+Does not matter what Framework used for your main App and that Gino Ext is used to init Gino().

 Code example in:  examples/fastapi_as_main_app
 How to run example in: examples/fastapi_as_main_app/how_to_run_example.txt